-We are close to Bala Lake and llangollen, 35 miles from Chester, just under one hour.
+We are close to Bala Lake and Llangollen, 35 miles from Chester, just under one hour.
 1½ hours from central Manchester and Liverpool and their airports.
 Nearest train station is Wrexham or Chester.

-There is a local bus service which is the X94 route from Wrexham to Barmouth, but it takes a while.
+There is a local bus service which is the T3 route from Wrexham to Barmouth, but it takes a while.
 Taxis can be arranged with good notice.
 London can be done within 3½ hours if you take the M6 toll road and the traffic is kind to you.

 Bryan Webb has spent 40 years at the stove.
 ‘Not Bad For A Taff’ tells his remarkable story.
 From peeling potatoes, picking spinach and washing up at The Crown, at Whitebrook, to creating his Michelin-starred Tyddyn Llan, with his beloved wife, Susan, he has enjoyed a remarkable career.

-“Bryan Webb has been at the top of his game as chef and restaurateur for decades.
+“Bryan Webb has been at the top of his game as a chef and restaurateur for decades.
 It’s amazing that he has managed to avoid becoming a celebrity cook and TV star.”

 ‘Not Bad For A Taff’ is part autobiography, part rich collection of recipes.
 Bryan shares stories from his 40 years at the stove before sharing recipes from the 1970s to the present day.
 There are numerous classics, signature dishes and contemporary reinventions that showcase the best of seasonal ingredients.